mataneja/docker/docs/extend/plugins_graphdriver.md

 {
   "ID": "46fe8644f2572fd1e505364f7581e0c9dbc7f14640bd1fb6ce97714fb6fc5187",
   "Parent": "2cd9c322cb78a55e8212aa3ea8425a4180236d7106938ec921d0935a4b8ca142"
-  "MountLabel": ""
+  "MountLabel": "",
+	"StorageOpt": {}
 }
 ```

 Create a new, empty, read-only filesystem layer with the specified
 `ID`, `Parent` and `MountLabel`. `Parent` may be an empty string,
-which would indicate that there is no parent layer.
+which would indicate that there is no parent layer. `StorageOpt` is map of
+strings.

 **Response**:
 ```